How to be a Sevillano in 5 Easy Steps

 1. Get with the Times!

-Spain is 6 hours ahead from where I live, so it was difficult getting used to such a big time difference from everyone back home.
+Spain is 6 hours ahead from where I live (Easter time), so it was difficult getting used to such a big time difference from everyone back home.
 Speaking of time, all the clocks in Spain are set to military time, so you need to learn what it means when you’re meeting a local for lunch at 15:30.

 Another thing to get familiar with is the siesta.
 From about 2-5 in the afternoon many places, especially the smaller family-owned businesses, close for a few hours so they can rest or eat lunch with their families.

 THIS SHOCKED ME.
 Finding out Spaniards don’t really drink sangria made me question everything I’ve ever known.
-Believe it or not, sangria is really just a drink for the tourists.
-The locals opt for a similar drink called pinto de Verano.
+Believe it or not, sangria is really just a drink for the tourists! *GASP!* Instead, the locals opt for a similar drink called pinto de Verano.
 I can definitely see why because I think it’s better!
-So if you want to blend in and be a Sevillano, skip the sangria.
+So if you want to blend in and drink like a Sevillano, skip the sangria.

 3. What NOT to wear

-Nothing says: “Hi, I’m from America” like flip flops, sweatpants, and university clothes, especially any Greek life apparel.
-One day I wore all of this just to run out for errands for a few minutes.
-Random men behind me shouted AMERICANO until I looked, and they proceeded to just shout “OBAMA” at me… If I had been dressing like a Sevillano, I could have avoided this.
+Nothing says: “Hi, I’m from America” like flip flops, sweatpants, and university clothes – especially any Greek life apparel.
+One day I wore all of this just to run errands across the street for a few minutes.
+Random men behind me shouted AMERICANO until I looked, and they proceeded to just shout “OBAMA” at me… That embarrassment could’ve been avoided if only I’d dressed like a Sevillano!

 Overall, people in Seville dress nice, and their fashion choices are a lot bolder than what we typically see in the U.S. They aren’t afraid to mix patterns or bold color choices, so this is the time to experiment with ensembles that you might’ve been too afraid to wear back in the States!